tinythings/sysinspect/docs/genusage/virtual_minions.rst

 This flexible configuration enables you to create logical groupings of physical minions, assign them virtual identities, and target them for orchestration, monitoring, or other management tasks based on a wide range of criteria.

-Configuration starts with the `clustered-minions` key, which contains a list of virtual minion definitions.
+Configuration starts with the `cluster` key, which contains a list of virtual minion definitions.
 Each virtual minion is defined as a dictionary with the following keys:

   - `id`: A unique identifier for the virtual minion.
 Typically, this could be a UUID or any other unique string.